codazoda/notes/InterviewOutline.md

 	- Do you have any hobbies or interests?

-## Non-Technical

-- Openers

-	- What made you decide to apply here?

-	- What experience have you had with scrum?

-- Scrum
+## Scrum

-	- What is the difference between Agile and Scrum?

 - Is there anything you think is missing from Scrum?

 - When estimating, what do points indicate?

-	- What challenges have you faced working with an Agile team?
+- What challenges have you faced working with a Scrum team?

 - Give me an overview of a retrospective meeting.

 - What does a story look like?

 - How might you help a team find a strong sense of purpose?

 - What types of dysfunction might you encounter on a team?
 (5 dysfunctions of a team)

 - How would you deal with those dysfunctions?

 - How would you encourage everyone to openly express their opinions?

 - How might you help the team identify positive and negative changes during retrospectives?

 - How would you help the team to find techniques to help them be more collaborative?

 - How would you help and encourage healthy conflict during team meetings?

 - Do a fake sprint planning of a snow day; clear the snow from a big box store.

-- More General Questions

-	- What do you like to read?

-	- What are your hobbies, outside of work?

-## Personality
+## Non-Technical

 - Openers